vishalned/MMEarth-data/README.md

 The data downloading happens only when you have a geojson file with all the tiles you want to download.
 Here tiles represent ROI (or polygons) for each location that you want.
 Once you have the tiles, the data stacks (data for each modality) are downloaded for each tile in the geojson.
 The data can be downloaded by following this broad structure, and each of these points are further explained below:
 * creating tiles (small ROIs sampled globally)
 * download data stacks for each of the tiles
-* post processing of the downloaded daata
+* post processing of the downloaded data
 * redownload (if needed)

 #### Creating Tiles